 Reset is a temporary venue that gives the floor to local and European cultural actors, hosting exhibitions, public debates, club nights, concerts, theatre plays and much more.
 Its mission is to be an ephemeral artistic, cultural and social laboratory, a place for meetings and dialogue.

-Operated by Arty Farty Brussels, this 33,000m2 building of which 5000m2 have been made accessible is located in the vibrant heart of the EU is in transit from being the former Dexia Headquarters to the future Police center; it is in this space that Reset deploys its ambitious project.
+Operated by Arty Farty Brussels, this 33,000m2 building, of which 5000m2 have been made accessible, in the vibrant heart of the EU is in transit from being the former Dexia Headquarters to the future Police center; it is in this space that Reset deploys its ambitious project.

 The building is located in one of the most distinctive heritage sites the city has to offer.You can find this hexagonal structure on the touchline between the Cathedral of St. Michael and St. Gudula and the administrative core of Brussels.

 This district is characterised by a low density of population and suffers from its corporate monoculture.
 Reset aims to revive this neighbourhood by completely inverting the previous opening hours of the bank, creating a cultural and social laboratory, where people come together to enter dialogue, discover art, music and dance in every possible format.

 By collaborating with local and European collectives, organisations and artists, Reset reclaims 6000m2 of the city center for its own grassroots cultural activists, who often struggle to find enough welcoming spots to showcase their work.
 These artists are given a stage next to the iconic artworks that already inhabit this edifice: “le Capteur de Ciel” by Pol Bury and “Artifices d’acier” by Oliver Strebelle.